History Trail

 Wimborne certainly benefited form the arrival of the railways in 1847 -

-a thriving market town for many years since early medieval times and the crossing
+a thriving market town for many years since early medieval times.
+The crossing

-point here over the River Stour has had a bridge since before the current structure was
+point here over the River Stour has hosted a bridge since before the current structure was

 built in 1636.
 In the years since, the traffic along the route has changed from carts to carriages -